nyacly/runyoro-llm-data-pipeline/README.md

-# Runyoro/Rutooro LLM Data Processing Pipeline
+# Runyoro/Rutooro LLM Data Processing and Training Pipeline

-This repository contains the implementation of a data processing pipeline for the Runyoro/Rutooro LLM project.
-The pipeline is designed to ingest and preprocess various data sources, including PDFs, images, websites, audio files, and video files, to prepare them for training a Large Language Model (LLM) in Runyoro/Rutooro.
+This repository contains a comprehensive pipeline for processing diverse data sources and training a Large Language Model (LLM) for the Runyoro/Rutooro language.
+It handles data ingestion, preprocessing, and then facilitates the training and evaluation of an LLM.

 ## Project Structure

 - `raw_data/`: Directory for raw, unprocessed data.
 - `processed_data/`: Directory for processed and cleaned data, ready for LLM training.
-- `scripts/`: Contains Python scripts for different stages of the pipeline.
+- `scripts/`: Contains Python scripts for different stages of the pipeline, including data processing, LLM training, and testing.
+- `models/`: Directory to store trained LLM models.
+- `configs/`: (Optional) Configuration files for training parameters.
 - `docs/`: Documentation related to the pipeline.
 - `requirements.txt`: Lists all Python dependencies.

 ## Getting Started

-This guide provides step-by-step instructions on how to set up and use this data processing pipeline on both a local MacBook Pro M4 and cloud environments like Google Colab or Hugging Face.
+This guide provides step-by-step instructions on how to set up and use this data processing and training pipeline on both a local MacBook Pro M4 and cloud environments like Google Colab or Hugging Face.

 ### Prerequisites

 Before you begin, ensure you have the following installed:

 *   **Git**: For cloning the repository.
-*   **Python 3.8+**: The pipeline is developed with Python 3.8 and above.
+*   **Python 3.8+**: The scripts are developed with Python 3.8 and above.
 *   **pip**: Python package installer (usually comes with Python).

 ### 1. Local Setup (MacBook Pro M4)